 MA, Community Counseling, Loyola University Chicago

-- cognitive-behavioral: examining the connections between events, thoughts, emotions and behaviors
+A cognitive-behavioral focus will guide us in examining the connections between events, thoughts, emotions and behaviors.

-In the context of our therapeutic alliance, we will examine and facilitate a greater understanding of:
+From the foundation of a strong and supportive therapeutic relationship, we will examine and work toward a greater understanding of:

-Physical, emotional and behavioral symptoms serve a purpose: to call our attention to ourselves and alert us to the need to investigate further.
+symptoms and their functions.
+Physical, emotional, and behavioral symptoms serve the purpose of calling our attention to ourselves and alerting us to the need to investigate further.

-Thought patterns are evident in our self-talk, or what we say to ourselves when we are thinking.
-Over time, thinking patterns can become distorted and we find ourselves interpreting our experience through a variety of negative filters.
-Identifying and reframing these distortions can help us to view our lives with greater accuracy and through a lens of self support.
+thinking patterns.
+Thought patterns start to become clear when we take a closer look at our self talk--what we say to ourselves when we are thinking.
+Over time, our self talk can become distorted and we may find ourselves seeing our experiences through a variety of negative filters.
+Becoming aware of and then reframing these distortions can help us to view our lives with greater accuracy and through a lens of self support.

+behavioral tendencies.
 Behaviors become established as we attempt to get our needs met.
-Once we gain greater clarity about what we want and need from ourselves and others, we can work to get those needs met in more healthy and direct ways.
+Once we feel more clear about what we want and need from ourselves and others, we can work to get those needs met in more healthy and direct ways.

-Together, we will develop an individualized plan that combines an insight-oriented examination of symptoms, thoughts, behaviors and experiences with a toolkit of coping skills to help you to feel more empowered to achieve success in your relationship with yourself, with others, and in your life roles.
+Together, we will develop an individualized plan that combines insight about symptoms, thoughts, behaviors and experiences with a toolkit of coping skills to help you to feel more empowered to achieve success in your relationship with yourself, with others, and in your life roles.